saltstack-formulas/bareos-formula/README.rst

    will be regenerated and you won't need to remove lingering files, or keep pillar keys with 'remove/delete/disable' values.

-3. By default, the formula will setup and use the upstream BareOS repo.
+   The configuration for each BareOS daemon (director, storage, filedaemon) is generated from pillar data if a key `config` exist for such daemon, ie:

 .. code:: yaml

-    The configuration for each BareOS daemon (director, storage, filedaemon) is generated from pillar data if a key `config` exist for such daemon, ie:

     bareos:

       director: